jshultz00/orbital-exchange/README.md

 1. Append a row to [`internal/seed/vulnerabilities.json`](internal/seed/vulnerabilities.json) with a fresh slug (e.g. `a03-search-time-based-sqli`) and a `hint`.
 2. Implement the planted vuln in the relevant handler — deliberately breaking the defensive default that's in place today.
-3. From the planting code path, call `POST /tracker/{your-slug}/discover` when the exploit's hidden flag condition is met (or update the row directly via SQL).
+3. From the planting code path, call `POST /tracker/{your-slug}/discover` when the hidden success condition is met (or update the row directly via SQL).

 The seeder upserts by `id`, preserving any existing progress fields.
 So you can edit JSON safely on a database that already has discovery state.